andre-st/dotfiles/GAMING.md

 	  (early Nintendo aesthetics were cartoony too but resonated better with older ppl than the bright colors and round big-headed puppet-bodies nowadays)
 	- male adult Switch Youtubers in children's rooms with little dolls (amiibo) and stuffed Nintendo merch animals
 	- Yakuza-devs "not cool outsiders night-creatures elite platform"
-- spring noise in my right analogue joystick after few days of using (new device!)
+- 'spring noise' in my right analogue joystick after few days of using (new device!)
 	- temporarily/regularly solved without physical disassembly:
 	```
           .-------------------.